Paul DeJong Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 9.5 K/9, the fifth-best in MLB.

-- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.10).
+- The Marlins' 4.07 team ERA ranks 13th across all league pitching staffs.

-- Marlins pitchers combine to give up 92 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- The Marlins rank 12th in baseball in home runs allowed (92 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.